josrenato/biomaglab.github.io/content/en/authors/pedro/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduation Students
+  - Undergraduation Students
 ---
-Thais Marchetti has been engaged in research focusing on instrumentation within the development of an automated robotic system for the positioning of coils in transcranial magnetic stimulation.
-Over the past few years, her emphasis has shifted towards the optimization of this technique, particularly in the study of protocols, including methodologies and enhancing the overall efficiency of the transcranial magnetic stimulation process.
+Pedro Cadamuro is an undergraduate student in Medical Physics engaged in a Scientific Initiation program at the University of São Paulo (USP).
+His research and project focus on dosimetry, particularly on the study of Electronic Spin Resonance dosimetry applications in quality control in Radiotherapy and blood irradiation.